 How is digital technology affecting brands and businesses in Iran?

 It is having the same impact as in the rest of the world.
 Digital marketing is growing very fast, especially with the widespread use of social media.
 The difference is that the average business in Iran is not aware of the importance of content, and they don’t understand how to use social media to broadcast valuable content.
 This is not a new story; it was the same for most medium or even large sized companies a few years ago when they had to learn about the importance of having a Website.
 Right now there is a wonderful opportunity for small and medium sized brands to overtake the big ones with strategic digital campaigns.

 Is it difficult to advertise in Iran’s market, considering cultural complexities and legal limitations?

-Yes it is.
-As you mentioned, the cultural complexities in Iran and the legal limitations from the government make it challenging.
-On the other hand, the minds of our audience are not as crowded with brand messages as other audiences in the world, and in Iran we are dealing with a market that is open to creative branding and advertising campaigns.
+Yes, it is.
+As you mentioned, the cultural complexities in Iran and the legal limitations of the government make it challenging.
+On the other hand, the minds of our audience are not as crowded with brand messages as other audiences in the world, and in Iran, we are dealing with a market that is open to creative branding and advertising campaigns.

 As the CEO of Zigma8, you develop not only the nuts and bolts of campaigns, but you also use your academic background and knowledge.
 How do you balance the two?